-3-6 Financial Instruments
+3-6 Financial instruments

-The cumulative effect of applying the EAS No.47 was recognized on January 1, 2020 before the demerging process on January 1, 2021 before the demerge.
+The cumulative effect of applying the EAS No.47 was recognized on January 1, 2020 before the demerging process on January 1, 2021, before the demerger.

-Effective 1 January 2020, EAS No. (47) substantially changed accounting and financial reporting in three key areas: classification and measurement of financial assets, impairment and hedge accounting.
+Starting from January 1, 2020, EAS No. (47), substantially changed accounting and financial reporting in three key areas: classification and measurement of financial assets, impairment and hedge accounting.